 Northern Trust Corporation (the "Corporation") is a financial holding company that is a leading provider of asset servicing, fund administration, asset management, fiduciary and banking solutions for corporations, institutions, families and individuals worldwide.
 Northern Trust focuses on managing and servicing client assets through its two client-focused reporting segments: Corporate & Institutional Services and Wealth Management.
 Asset management and related services are provided to Corporate & Institutional Services and Wealth Management clients primarily by the Asset Management business.
 The Corporation conducts business through various U.S. and non-U.S. subsidiaries, including through its principal subsidiary, The Northern Trust Company (the "Bank").
-At December 31, 2014, the Corporation had consolidated total assets of \$109.9 billion and stockholders' equity of \$8.4 billion.
+At March 31, 2015, the Corporation had consolidated total assets of \$107.0 billion and stockholders' equity of \$8.6 billion.

 The Corporation is a bank holding company that has elected to be a financial holding company under the Bank Holding Company Act of 1956, as amended.
-Consequently, the Corporation and its business activities throughout the world are subject to the supervision, examination, and regulation of the Federal Reserve Board (the "Federal Reserve").
+Consequently, the Corporation and its business activities throughout the world are subject to the supervision, examination, and regulation of the Board of Governors of the Federal Reserve System (the "Federal Reserve").
 The Federal Reserve has established risk-based and leverage capital guidelines for bank holding companies, including the Corporation.
 As discussed below, on July 2, 2013, the Federal Reserve issued final rules implementing a strengthened set of capital requirements, known as Basel III, in the United States.

-The Basel Capital Framework, as described below, requires new disclosures based on the third pillar of Basel III ("Pillar 3").
+The Basel Capital Framework, as described below, requires disclosures based on the third pillar of Basel III ("Pillar 3").
 The purpose of Pillar 3 disclosures is to provide information on banking institutions' regulatory capital and risk management practices.
-This report is designed to satisfy these requirements and should be read in conjunction with Northern Trust's Annual Report on Form 10-K for the year ended December 31, 2014 (the "2014 Annual Report").
+This report is designed to satisfy these requirements and should be read in conjunction with the Corporation's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2015 (the "First Quarter 2015 Form 10-Q") and the Corporation's Annual Report on Form 10-K for the year ended December 31, 2014 (the "2014 Annual Report").